cs3733-d25/Assignment4/README.md

     console.log(`Server is listening on port 3000`);
 })
 ```

-c.
-Compile the Typescript server.ts file
+7. Compile the Typescript server.ts file
-d.
-Create a node.js Typescript Run Configuration named production server.
+8. Create a node.js Typescript Run Configuration named production server.

-5. You should now be able to view your application by running either the Vite development
+9. You should now be able to view your application by running either the Vite development
     server or the production server
 ---
 ## AI Policy